Enzo Ruiz (Uruguayan footballer)

-Enzo Daniel Ruiz Eizaga (born 31 August 1988) is an Uruguayan footballer who currently plays for Chilean side Deportes Iquique as a defender.
+Enzo Daniel Ruiz Eizaga (born 31 August 1988) is an Uruguayan naturalized Chilean former footballer who played as a defender.

 Club career

 Ruiz started his career playing with the Uruguayan giant C.A.
 Peñarol.
 He made his first team debut in the hands of Gregorio Pérez.

 He was signed by the Swiss giant club Grasshopper in February 2009.

 In July 2011, he signed a three-year contract with the Swiss Challenge League side AC Bellinzona.

 In June 2012, it was announced that he was sent off on loan for one season to Swiss Super League side FC Luzern.

 In August 2013, he returned to his country to play for Racing Club de Montevideo.

 On 2021 season, he joined the club recently promoted to Primera B, Lautaro de Buin.

+He retired at the end of the 2022 season as a player of Deportes Melipilla.

 International career

 Ruiz played for Uruguay U20 at 2007 FIFA U-20 World Cup in Canada.